HuJK/FlightHUD-Do-a-Barrel-Roll-Fix/README.md

 # Flight HUD: Do a barrel roll fix
 This is a fix to make FlightHUD work with Do a barrel roll mod.

+This fix removes all estimation of roll angle, it just inject to RenderSystem and retrive the value `camera.getRotation()`.
+So, no matter how other mods rotates the view, it will always be perfict align to the player ViewRotation.

 Related Projects:
 * Origional Repo: https://github.com/frodare/FlightHud